Hypothermia in children: Clinical manifestations and diagnosis

 The clinical manifestations, diagnosis, and differential diagnosis of hypothermia in children will be reviewed here.

 Treatment of hypothermia in children, neonatal hypothermia, and frostbite are discussed separately.
-(See "Hypothermia in children: Management" and "Short-term complications of the premature infant", section on 'Hypothermia' and "Frostbite".)
+(See "Hypothermia in children: Management" and "Short-term complications of the preterm infant", section on 'Hypothermia' and "Frostbite".)

 DEFINITION OF HYPOTHERMIA